 How fixed indexed annuities can help take the sting out of health care costs

-Health care costs include Medicare Parts B and D, Medicare Supplement Insurance Premiums, Dental Premiums, out-of-pocket expenses and inflation.
-Calculations assume that a healthy male and female will have life expectancies of 87 and 89 respectively, and take into consideration a combined future modified adjusted gross income.
+Health care cost projections include Medicare Parts B and D, Medicare Supplement Insurance Premiums, Dental Premiums, out-of-pocket expenses and inflation.
+Calculations assume that a healthy male and female, both aged 55, will live to 87 and 89 respectively, and take into consideration a combined future modified adjusted gross income.

-Managing health care costs without depleting assets can be a big challenge for some retirees.
-Fixed indexed annuities can help.
-They can provide a way to help manage expenses people know they'll have, while giving them the flexibility to meet future needs.
+Managing health care costs without depleting assets can be a challenge for some retirees.
+Fixed indexed annuities can help people manage expenses they know they'll have while giving them the flexibility to meet future needs.

 A "retirement paycheck" that's guaranteed for life

 Lifetime withdrawals from an income or benefit rider can provide a guaranteed stream of income for predictable expenses like premiums, copays, dental and vision care.
-Keep in mind that rider payout factors increase with age, and the value of the benefit base typically increases the longer the contract is held.1
+Keep in mind that rider payout factors increase with age, and the value of the benefit base used to calculate withdrawal amounts typically increases the longer the contract is held.1

 Protection and growth potential